Shamanic Healing Wheels - Part 2

 The Third lesson of the Medicine Wheel is Origin

 Go back into your past and explore every experience, everything that happened to you, and observe these as a bystander, without emotion.
-Learn from them, see them as necessary within that space and that time.
+Learn from them, and see them as necessary within that space and that time.

 Within this lesson a Shaman will go into a sensory deprived environment, even being buried underground with only a straw for air and water, in order to access events from past lives.
 This is known as the Shaman's death and rebirth, knowing your origins.